Kim Kardashian: Paris robbery

 On October 2, 2016, while attending Paris Fashion Week, Kardashian was robbed at gunpoint in the apartment where she was staying.
 Five individuals, dressed as police officers, bound and gagged her, then stole $10 million worth of jewelry.
 The thieves got in her residence by threatening the concierge.
 Once they accessed Kardashian's room, they held a gun to her head and ordered her to give them her ring, then bound her wrists and legs with zip ties and wrapped duct tape around her eyes and mouth.
 Kardashian, who was placed in the bathtub, was physically unharmed and reportedly begged for her life.
 She managed to wriggle her hands free from the zip ties on her wrists and scream for help.
 The thieves, after finding her jewelry box, promptly escaped.
 On October 6, 2016, it was revealed that filming for the next season of Keeping Up with the Kardashians had been placed "on hold indefinitely" after the robbery.

-After the robbery was announced, several critics expressed skepticism about whether it was staged or not, with some even drawing comparison to Olympic swimmer Ryan Lochte's recent false robbery claim.
+Following the robbery, Media Take Out published a series of stories alleging that the crime was staged; however, the website later removed these articles.
 On October 10, 2016, a video was released showing Kardashian immediately after the robbery, as police began conducting their investigation.
 In the video, she is seen using the cell phone that she had reported stolen, and did not have any of the markings she claimed from being bound by her captors, prompting more questions as to whether or not the events were staged.
 In response, Kardashian filed lawsuits against several media outlets the following day, and secured a gag order to get the video removed from any articles due to it being part of an active police investigation.
 On October 25, 2016, Kardashian dropped the lawsuit.
 Production resumed on Keeping Up with the Kardashians on October 26.

 On January 9, 2017, French police detained 17 persons of interest for questioning in the robbery case.
 Later in 2017, 16 people were arrested for their alleged involvement.
 It was revealed in 2020 that French prosecutors would seek trial for 12 of the suspects.
 The suspects who allegedly entered her room were of, or near, senior age and were named the 'Grandpa Robbers' by the press.

-In April 2025 the case finally came to trial, with Kardashian giving evidence in person.
+The trial began in April 2025, with Kardashian giving evidence in person.
 Eight of the defendants were convicted and two were acquitted.